 Ride and explore the area on a couple different day rides for these two days, returning to base camp every night.
 Your guide will outline different day trip options during your stay and you will get to choose your day trip

 Return to the ranch on day 5 with adventure stories in your head and scenic Yukon wilderness pictures on your camera.
-Say goodbye to the horses and guides before transferring back to Whitehorse.
+The trip ends approx 4pm.
+Say goodbye to the horses and guides before transferring back to Whitehorse (hotel or airport).

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 These pack trips use mainly Percheron and Quarter Horse crosses meaning they can accommodate heavier riders up to 300lbs or 135 kilos.
 There are 12 horses available to choose from, all are experienced trail horses and all use Western tack.
 Hard hats are available to borrow and anyone under the age of 19 must wear a helmet when riding.